liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scanpublishing-pages.md

 ## Data Migration

-The files can migrate however the pages may not function correctly on the new platform.
+The files can migrate, however the pages may not function correctly on the new platform.
 The common causes are changes to SharePoint provided master pages, JavaScript, and CSS files.

 > [!IMPORTANT]
 > Any site configured as "No Access" (locked) in SharePoint is skipped.
 To see a list of locked site collections see the Locked Sites scan output.